Visit us at

 Traditional Cuisine Reinterpreted

 Juicy roast pork, a gigantic schnitzel?
 What are the distinguishing features of Austrian cooking?
-We set out on a palate-pleasing foray to five of Salzburg’s top culinary addresses, in a bid to trace the unique contribution made by each.
+We set out on a palate-pleasing foray of Salzburg’s top culinary addresses, in a bid to trace the unique contribution made by each.

 Our search for the core values of Austrian cooking begins at Restaurant Sacher.
 This traditional hotel next to the River Salzach serves up more than 10,000 wiener schnitzels a year.
 Head chef Manfred Stüfler points out the important ongoing contribution of the many countries which once constituted the crown lands of the Austrian monarchy, as he does the regionality of the products he prepares.
 Needless to say, he takes great pride in selecting beautiful cutlets of veal tenderloin, each prepared to perfection in its own individual pan.
 But “Austrianism”, if you will, goes beyond the usual narrow definitions.
 As a Carinthian, for example, he uses a traditional technique known as grandeln, in order to add a wavy crimp to the edge of the dough of his original Carinthian noodles.
 And to his truffle noodles, too!